Schön Anders (Beautifully Different)

-Group behaviour shapes us.
-People are herd animals, they protect and organize themselves in class groups, leisure clubs, in communities of states and unions.
-But what happens when the individual leaves the group?
-Or in other words: What if the individual recognizes himself
+Group behavior shapes us.
+We protect and organize ourselves into different groups, leisure clubs, in communities of states and unions.
+But what happens if an individual recognizes their sense of self?
+What happens then?

 Artistic Direction, Choreography, Dance: Ceren Oran

 Choreography, Dance: Roni Sagi, Maria Casares González, Jin Lee, Jovana Zelenović

 Composition & Live Music: Benny Omerzell

 Artistic Production Management: Rat & Tat Kulturbüro

 Lenght: 40 Min + 15 min Artist-Talk with the audience (optional)

 "It's hard to pull out and the pull of the group is big in Ceren Oran's "Schön Anders".
 At least at first.
 The dance piece, which premieres today at Hoch X, is the first abstract work for children by the Istanbul-born choreographer, who is one of the most interesting, active and best networked artists on the Munich independent scene with her musical dance figure performances "Elefant aus dem Ei" and "Sag mal ...", which can be seen again at the Kuckuck-Festival at the end of March.
 Not to mention the fact that she also does pieces for adults and as a dancer she spices up even mediocre productions of others here and there - simply by her presence. (...)